mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 *  `cluster_docker_credentials_enabled: 'false'` Do not pass the Mesos `--docker_config` option to Mesos.

 ### cluster_docker_registry_url
 The custom URL that Mesos uses to pull Docker images from.
 If set, it will configure the Mesos' `--docker_registry` flag to the specified URL.
-This changes the default URL Mesos uses for pulling Docker images.
+This changes the default URL that Mesos uses for pulling Docker images.
 By default `https://registry-1.docker.io` is used.
 If changed from the default, you will need to import a local {{ model.packageRepo }} into your docker registry as you won’t access dockerhub to pull our images.
 See [deploying a local {{ model.packageRepo }}](/mesosphere/dcos/1.14/administering-clusters/deploying-a-local-dcos-universe/#selected-packages) and [using a private docker registry](/mesosphere/dcos/1.14/deploying-services/private-docker-registry/) for more information.

 ### cluster_name
 The name of your cluster.